Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Conclusions

 Kilonovae (KNe) are optical and near-infrared transients powered by the radioactive decay of freshly synthesized $r$-process nuclei in neutron-rich ejecta.
 They were first identified as counterparts to some short GRBs, pointing to an origin in compact binary mergers.
 In particular, the merger of two NSs, or the tidal disruption of a NS by a BH, can eject neutron-rich matter under conditions favorable for heavy-element nucleosynthesis.
 This picture was confirmed by GW170817, a BNS merger that was accompanied by both a short GRB and a KN.
 However, no comparably secure association has yet been established for an NSBH merger.

-A practical consequence is that the progenitor class of a KN may not always be known.
-This is especially relevant as optical surveys, like the Vera C. Rubin Observatory and the Nancy Grace Roman Space Telescope, begin to probe beyond the effective multi-messenger reach of present GW networks, and because even GW-detected systems can remain difficult to classify in parts of the BNS--NSBH parameter space.
-This motivates the central question of this work: can one infer the progenitor class of a KN from the EM signal alone?
+A practical consequence of not detecting the associated GW signal is that the progenitor class of a KN cannot be inferred.
+This is especially relevant as optical surveys, like the Vera C. Rubin Observatory and the Nancy Grace Roman Space Telescope, begin to probe beyond the effective multi-messenger reach of the present GW networks, and because even GW-detected systems can remain difficult to classify in parts of the BNS--NSBH parameter space.
+This motivates the central question of this work: can one infer the progenitor class of a KN from the detected EM signal alone?
 Using simulated populations and semi-analytic light curve models calibrated to numerical simulations, we find that BNS and NSBH mergers do exhibit statistically different photometric evolution, opening a path toward EM-only source classification.